Please register to Vote! VOTE.ORG

-Budget: The United States is a complicated thing to
+Budget: The United States is a complicated thing to attempt to understand,

 "The type of taxes paid varies a lot across the income distribution too.
 While the bottom half of earners contributed little to the revenue pie in income taxes, they did contribute significantly in payroll taxes.
 Over 70 percent of the income taxes were paid by people with incomes above $200,000 per year.
 In contrast, over 70 percent of the payroll taxes were paid by people with incomes below $200,000 annually. "